Elvdzi/Flappy-Bird/README.md

 # Flappy-Bird
-Python Flappy Bird AI with NEAT
+Python Flappy Bird played by an AI using NEAT.

+The game was developed through a Youtube tutorial.